DavidOgalo/Backend-Infrastructure-Toolkit/components/log-analytics/log-analytics-engine/README.md

 All usage, including quick-start and advanced scenarios, is provided as standalone scripts in the `examples/` directory.
 Here are a few key examples:

-- `examples/ingest_and_query.py`: Ingest logs and perform queries
+- `examples/basic_usage.py`: Ingest a log and perform a simple query
-- `examples/alerting_demo.py`: Alerting use-case
-- `examples/dashboard_metrics.py`: Dashboard metrics and stats

-See the `examples/` directory for more advanced and scenario-based usage scripts.
+See the `examples/` directory and `examples/README.md` for more advanced and scenario-based usage scripts.

 **How to run an example:**